Photography On A Budget

 3. KEH.com.
 KEH sells used camera gear primarily and is solely an online dealer.
 This is also a great source for older and vintage cameras.
 They back what they sell, offer a 14-day return policy, and can have some great sales during the year worth watching out for.

 On eBay, your best option is buying gear from a seller offering a 14-30 day money-back return policy.
 Make sure to test the camera or lens thoroughly before the return period expires.
 Read the descriptions carefully and know what you are buying.
 Personally, I have found that camera gear on Craigslist tends to be overpriced, and you have no protection as a buyer if you get a raw deal.

 Where to buy camera filters and accessories

 If you are planning to buy filters, camera bags, and other non-technical camera accessories, check out Amazon.com and Aliexpress.com.
-They both have Chinese manufacturers that sell directly to consumers.
-The savings can be impressive when buying this way.
-You may wait a bit longer because items are shipped from China.
+They both feature Chinese manufacturers that sell directly to consumers.
+The savings can be impressive when buying from Chinese factories and suppliers online.
+You may wait a bit longer when buying from Chinese vendors on Aliexpress.com (typically about two weeks to a month).
 I buy all of my filters, lens cleaning supplies, etc., this way.

 Whenever you purchase used camera gear, be sure to test all functions as soon as you receive it.
 Generally, if you don’t find any problems during the first 14-30 days, you’re good to go.
 I never buy extended warranties.
 I’ve never needed one.
 Once you buy used, you will be hooked on the savings!